Last Updated on

 Well, you can bet the market subsequently took it well.
 And in just a year or so, Webflow had attracted more than 30,000 users, who leveraged its site builder plus CMS.

-Today, Webflow boasts of serving more than 750,000 users- including entrepreneurs, front-end developer specialists, designers, and other creative professionals.
+Today, Webflow boasts of serving more than 750,000 users- including entrepreneurs, front-end web development specialists, designers, other developer types and creative professionals.
 Combined, they continue to capitalize on the following core Webflow functions:

 As you start off, Webflow promises to handle the underlying code based on your visual creativity.
 That basically means you can proceed comfortably without any technical coding abilities.